UnitySonic/phoStack/README.md

 -Automation: There is a system in place where random drivers are made automatically.
 These drivers undergo randomly generated "events" which represent whatever behaviours the sponsors designated as good or bad.

 -Sponsors have a dashboard where they can see the data of their drivers.
 They can also generate CSVs and see more detailed reporting including info like how much "money" was spent on items, and what drivers are performing best.

+<h1>Running</h1>

+1. "npm run dev" in a terminal window in the phostack-react/src directory to get the react frontend up
+2. "node src/app.js" in the phostack-express/src directory to get the expressJS backend up

+Both of these apps require you to provide your own .env.local file in order for the 3rd party services to function

+phostack-react: Requires environmental variables for Auth0
+phostack-express: Auth0 AWS(RDS/IAM User/SES), Ebay.